IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 1 April 2024 | 17:25
+### Check In
+ * Got the HUD working to display the player's hit points
+ * The level.cs and LevelManager.cs exist in the project, I didn't ahve time this even to build these out today like I thought I would

+### Next Steps
+ * Will see if I can build out the level stuff tomorrow
+ * Will do the documentation and sprint reflection (and gather the submission materials) tomorrow.

 ## 1 April 2024 | 13:07
 ### Check In
  * Got the player's attacks and the enemy's attack back working.
 I need to implement the HUD so I can see the player's health update :P